[Irene-Amelia.com previews the forensic analysis, documentary,

 in the fall of 1932, after Amelia and Viola Gentry helped sign her up at Floyd Bennet Field on Long Island.
 She learned

-to fly there and at Roosevelt Field, and received her pilot's license in late May of 1933.
-Except soon after she did, she
+to fly there and at Roosevelt Field until she earned her pilot's license in late May of 1933.
+Except soon after she earned

-realized she was pregnant with her last flight instructor, Alvin Heller's child.
-The two eloped to be married that August,
+it, she realized she was pregnant with her last flight instructor, Alvin Heller's child.
+The two eloped to be married that

 Before she realized she was pregnant in 1933, the original